mschmidty/schmidty_notes/content/blog/r/getting_started_with_rgee/index.md

 Python 3.12.1
 ```

-I have python 3.12.1 installed, the latest verions as of the writing of
+I have python 3.12.1 installed, the latest versions as of the writing of
 this post.
 Then you can create a `venv` from whatever directory you wish
 (cd there first) and initialize it.